-Antibiotics need to be actively protected like as a precious resource (7) and must be considered in the context of a sustainable development (8).
+Antibiotics need to be actively protected like a precious resource (7) and must be considered in the context of sustainable development (8).
 Antibiotic prescription is still considered everywhere like a trivial act.
 In many countries antibiotics are available over the counter.
 This must be combated, as well as the use of counterfeit or outdated antibiotics.
 Antibiotics are widely available and wasted in developed countries, but the access to those drugs is limited in many developing countries (9).
 This is not acceptable!
 In drafting the French national plan, we purposefully placed our objective as "preserving antibiotics" (10).

 Those are the main reasons why we have proposed to UNESCO to list antibiotics in their World Heritage programme (UWH).
 WAAAR is a large international non-governmental organization, with regular contacts with WHO, FAO, OIE, United Nations, European and International agencies (CDC, ECDC...), to cite a few.
-The members of the association come from many different sectors, in particular, but not with antibiotics for viral diseases, in particular for upper tract only, healthcare professionals, researchers, patients and concerned and afraid of this new worldwide danger.
+The members of the association come from many different sectors, in particular, but not consumers.
+Reading the press, citizens are more and more international recognition with the launch of the Paris Declaration concerned and afraid of this new worldwide danger.